 What is a Christian?

-Again in John 3:16-18 Jesus said “For God so loved the world that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 For God did not send the Son into the world to judge the world, but that the world might be saved through Him.
-He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God.”
+He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God” (John 3:16-18).

-To be clear, there’s not one single, solitary thing you can do to make yourself right with God.
-There are no deeds good enough, no penance austere enough, no morality high enough.
-You can’t vote, buy, beg, or fight your way into eternity with God.
-Jesus Christ made things right between you and God through his death and resurrection.
-He did it out of love, for free, with no requirement other than truly believing it in your heart.
+To be clear, there’s nothing you can do to make yourself right with God.
+No good deeds, no penance, no high morality will suffice.
+Jesus Christ made things right between you and God through his death and resurrection out of love, for free, with no requirement other than truly believing it in your heart.

 Try Digging a Little Deeper